Private cloud vs public cloud: the real TCO, line by line

 Same workload on Ultiblob Pro tier × 4 (sharded by service) + Scale tier × 1 (database) + dedicated FlashArray slice + included egress: ~$77,000/yr.
 That includes the managed service — monitoring, patching, on-call.

 The savings aren't from a magic discount.
-They're from removing four things: shared-tenancy overhead, NAT gateway and inter-AZ data charges, managed-service surcharges, and the operational headcount AWS implicitly assumes you have.
+They're from removing four things: shared-tenancy overhead, NAT gateway and inter-AZ data charges, managed-service surcharges, and the operational headcount public cloud implicitly assumes you have.

-Ultiblob's tradeoff: you give up some elasticity (we'll provision more capacity within 4 business hours, not 4 seconds) and some regional breadth (two regions, not 30).
+Ultiblob's tradeoff: you give up some hyperscaler-style elasticity (we'll provision more capacity within 4 business hours, not 4 seconds) and some global-region breadth.
 For workloads that don't need either, the math is decisive.

-Run your own numbers in the estimator, or send us your last AWS bill and we'll do the line-by-line for free.
+Run your own numbers in the estimator, or send us your last public-cloud bill and we'll do the line-by-line for free.